 Your Sleep Cycle Revealed

-What's going on in your brain while you're catching your zzz's each night.
+What's going on in your brain while you're catching your zzz's each night?

-In my last post, I asked "are you getting enough sleep? " Today, in an effort to better understand the role of sleep in our lives, I ask a very basic question: what happens when our heads hit the pillow at night?
+In my last post, I asked " Are you getting enough sleep? " Today, in an effort to better understand the role of sleep in our lives, I ask a very basic question: What happens when our heads hit the pillow at night?

-The sleep cycle: A sleep cycle lasts about 90 minutes and during that time we move through five stages of sleep.
+The sleep cycle: A sleep cycle lasts about 90 minutes, and during that time we move through five stages of sleep.
 The first four stages make up our non-rapid eye movement (NREM) sleep, and the fifth stage is when rapid eye movement (REM) sleep occurs.

 NREM sleep: Across these four stages we move from very light sleep during Stage 1 down to very deep sleep in Stage 4.
 It is very difficult to wake someone who is in Stage 4 sleep.
 Across NREM sleep, we have little muscle activity and our eyes do not typically move, but all of our muscles retain their ability to function.
 (Note: Since this post was written, researchers have droppped Stage 4 of sleep, combining 3 & 4 into a single (deep) sleep stage.)

-So what happens over the course of a night of typical sleep?
+What happens over the course of a night of typical sleep?

 What does all of this mean for napping?
 Giving yourself a full sleep cycle (90 minutes) can help you retain certain skill you’ve just learned, but for recovering from fatigue a 15-20 minute nap is ideal (and some research suggests a nap as short as 5 minutes could be beneficial!), since the farther along you are in your sleep cycle, the harder it is to get over that grogginess you sometimes feel when you first wake up (known in the sleep world as sleep inertia ).

 Would you prefer to be on a biphasic sleep schedule (6 hours at night, 90 minutes in the afternoon)?
 Do you have some other sleep cycle?
 Do you often nap?
 For how long?